nkabrown/wkshp-december/README.md

 * function to return random outputs that represent the rolls of two dice
 * visualization of a two-dimensional sample space
 * mapping of dice roll results to points in the sample space
-* alternatively represent the points of the sample space as a table of numbers
-* alternatively represent dice roll results with flubber

 Definition of sample space: